anon-blue/anon.blue/README.txt

 o              your compurer has an irreversible glitch or it could be bug.
-it looks like there`s no way to save it.      but don`t oo worry aboit hitting t he monitor.because that`s the host error.emmmm   according to microsoft`s survei llance and computerNDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME T
+it looks like there`s no way to save it.      but don`t oo worry aboit hitting t he monitor.because that`s the host error.emmmm   according to microsoft`s survei llance and computer camera`s daliy peek.... ....
+  om
                         DISCOVER AND TEST ThE FUTURE

              ME TO UG dfsdfsdsdsdsdsdsdsdsdsdsdsdsdsdsdsdsdsdsdsd